 Fit to switch

-Welcome to Fit to Switch; the home for UK media, businesses & consumers who really want to understand the pros, the cons and the realities of the impending BT switch-off.
+Welcome to Fit To Switch: the home for UK media, businesses, policy-makers and consumers who really want to understand the pros, the cons, the risks and the implications of Britain’s impending switch-over to fully-digital data and voice services.

 READ ON